JvanKatwijk/swradio-8/README.md

 among a list of bandwidths symmetrical around 0 (200, 500, 1000, 1500, 2000,
 am (9 KHz) and wide (full 12 KHz), as well as selectors for usb (upper band) and lsb (lower band), each of 2500 Hz).

-It is assumed that - if needed - the decoder implmementation will do further filtering an decimation (as an example, the CW and PSK decoders use 2000 Hz as "operating" samplerate).
+It is assumed that - if needed - the decoder implementation will do further filtering an decimation (as an example, the CW and PSK decoders use 2000 Hz as "operating" samplerate).